Erotemic/shitspotter/README.rst

-Roadie - (2016-04-29 - ) - Adopted in 2023, Roadie is an energetic blue healer
+Roadie - (2016-04-29 - ) - Adopted in December 2023, Roadie is an energetic
-who is not afraid to voice his opinions.
+blue healer who is not afraid to voice his opinions.
 His DNA test indicates he is 60% Australian Cattle Dog mixed with 20% Border Collie and small percents of Husky and Spaniel.
 Roadie's likes include: fetching the ball, staring deeply into eyes, pets, and invading personal space.
 Roadie's dislikes include: dropping the ball, steep staircases, and spinach.
 Roadie was originally from Texas, but came to us after his aging owners could no longer take care of him.
 Thusfar he has proven an excellent contributor to this project, pooping far more frequently than the other dogs and in novel locations that bolster dataset diversity.

 ..
 An Image of Roadie